apache/mxnet/doc/build.md

 `make`.
 If everything goes well, we can go the [language package installation](#install-language-packages) step.

-On the remaining of this section, we provides instructions to install the dependencies and built mxnet from scratch for various systems.
+On the remaining of this section, we provide instructions to install the dependencies and build mxnet from scratch for various systems.

-### Building on Ubuntu
+### Building on Ubuntu/Debian

 On Ubuntu >= 13.10, one can install the dependencies by